tunabaran/RestRequest/README.md

 ### CONTACT AND CONTRIBUTING

-You fork this repository and contribute back using pull requests.
+You may fork this repository and contribute back using pull requests.

 Any contributions, features, bug fixes, are welcomed and appreciated but will be reviewed and discussed.